mwales/emu6502/README.md

   ](http://www.commodore.ca/commodore-manuals/commodore-64-users-guide/)
 * Famicom / Nintendo Entertainment System - Legendary start for Zelda, Super Mario Bros., Metroid, Final Fantasy, and countless others.
 I never owned one until recently.

+## Design

+* MemoryController: Class will manage switching out which MemoryDev class will be available at the 6502 memory space.
+For instance, C64 has special ROM memory and RAM that occupy the same memory address space depending on the current system mode.
+* MemoryDev: Abstract class that defines an interface to read and write the many different memory mapped peripherals available to the 6502
+** RAM: Memory module representing the system RAM
+** ROM: Memory module representing the system ROM (For C64 this will include the kernel, chargen, and basic interpreter.
+** Interface: C64 and NES both have interface peripheral memory spaces to talk to things like controllers or serial ports.
+** SID: C64 Sound Chip.
+Probably one of the last things I will try to emulate, if I do ever, because I know so little about how sound ICs work on legacy or current devices.
+** VIC2: C64 video processor.
+This will be connected to the user display.
+I'm kind of wondering if it is possible to make this ncurses based too for plain text operation modes.
+** 6510: Special memory mapped features of the individual processors themselves.
+I think the C64 CPU has a page or two of special memory mapped registers.